 The job beneficiary is your core customer.
 The market exists because they are trying to execute a job-to-be-done.
 While the job beneficiary does not always make the purchase decision (e.g. a procurement officer or a hospital administrator can influence a purchase), your market exists because someone is benefiting from getting the core functional job.
 There would be no reason to purchase a solution if no one needed the results of the functional job.

 At the end of Competing Against Luck, Clay writes, "Defining the job at the right level of abstraction is critical to ensuring that the theory is useful."
-This is a key step in the process.
-We use 3 techniques to get to the "right level of abstraction."
+This is a key step in the innovation process.
+We use 3 market research techniques to get to the "right level of abstraction."

 - Focus on why in customer interviews.
 Ask your customers why they use a certain product.
 Why does a salesperson use CRM software?
 Why does a patient use a step-tracking app?
 CRM software and health apps are solutions and thus not jobs.
 Asking why will remove the product (which is ever-changing) from the equation and uncover the job (which is stable).